idstck/laravel-fcm/readme.md

 ### Usage

-If You want to send a FCM with just notification parameter, this is an example of usage sending a FCM with only data parameter :
+This sample usage for sending notification with several information like title and body notification :
 ```php
 fcm()
     ->data([